asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ## Where we Go Wrong

-Unfortunately, it is too easy in Scrum to go through the motions, buy in to all of the Scrum ceremonies, but not address any of the organizational issues that prevent teams from really becoming agile.
+Unfortunately, it is too easy in Scrum to go through the motions, buy in to all of the Scrum ceremonies, but not address any of the organizational challenges that prevent teams from really becoming agile.
 In some cases this is a company's first step towards something greater, but all too often organizations stop here.

 ### Delivering

 Teams can't iterate unless there is something to iterate on.
 Delivering frequently to production is a necessary activity on agile teams.
 Too often organizations hide behind the idea that *"our customers can't handle the rate of change that Amazon or Google's customers can."* These are just excuses that are rooted in an old way of thinking.
 This leads to batching up changes over long periods of time and releasing less frequently.
 Large batches and infrequent releases are consistently problematic.

 #### The Misuse of Feature Flags